Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/api-specification/botAPISpec.md

 **Introduction**
 This outlines the API specification for the Bot.
 It provides details on the methods available, their parameters, return values, and the usage.

+## getRandomUser

+### Description

+The `getRandomUser` function is used to retrieve a random non-bot user from a Discord guild.
+It excludes users who are blacklisted and bots.
+The function ensures that there is at least one eligible non-bot user in the guild.

+### Parameters

+- `guild`: The Discord guild for which the random user needs to be retrieved.

+### Returns

+- Type: `string` | `null`
+- Description: The function returns the user ID of a randomly selected non-bot user in the guild.
+If no eligible non-bot users are found, it returns `null`.

+## getRandomUser

+### Description

+The `getRandomUser` function is used to retrieve a random non-bot user from a Discord guild.
+It excludes users who are blacklisted and bots.
+The function ensures that there is at least one eligible non-bot user in the guild.

+### Parameters

+- `guild`: The Discord guild for which the random user needs to be retrieved.

+### Returns

+- Type: `string` | `null`
+- Description: The function returns the user ID of a randomly selected non-bot user in the guild.
+If no eligible non-bot users are found, it returns `null`.

+  ## getRandomUser

+### Description

+The `getRandomUser` function is used to retrieve a random non-bot user from a Discord guild.
+It excludes users who are blacklisted and bots.
+The function ensures that there is at least one eligible non-bot user in the guild.

+### Parameters

+- `guild`: The Discord guild for which the random user needs to be retrieved.

+### Returns

+- Type: `string` | `null`
+- Description: The function returns the user ID of a randomly selected non-bot user in the guild.
+If no eligible non-bot users are found, it returns `null`.

 **Bot Methods**

 ### `fetchActiveHoursFromDB(guildId)`